West Africa Ebola Outbreak

-The loss of so many health workers has devastated health systems that were already under-resourced and weakened by civil conflict, leaving people with malaria, typhoid, complicated childbirth and other illnesses without access to even basic care.
+The loss of so many health workers devastated health systems that were already under-resourced and weakened by civil conflict, leaving people with malaria, typhoid, complicated childbirth and other illnesses without access to even basic care.
 In Liberia, for example, the country had only one doctor for every 100,000 people before the Ebola struck; Sierra Leone had but 2 doctors for every 100,000.
-In the cource of the outbreak, a total of 869 health worker have been infected in Guinea, Liberia, and Sierra Leone; and 507 have died.
+In the course of the outbreak, a total of 869 health worker were infected in Guinea, Liberia, and Sierra Leone; and 507 died.

-We have continued to supply personal protective equipment (PPE) to care givers in interim care centers for children who have been exposed to Ebola and require temporary care outside the home for 21 days – some of whom have parents who are ill or have died from the disease.
-AmeriCares also provides reunification kits for these children when they leave the care centers that include food, clothing and personal care supplies to replace lost items and help ease a child’s transition back into the community.
+In Sierra Leone, we supplied personal protective equipment (PPE) to care givers in interim care centers for children who had been exposed to Ebola and require temporary care outside the home for 21 days – some of whom had parents who were ill or had died from the disease.
+AmeriCares also provided reunification kits for these children when they left the care centers that included food, clothing and personal care supplies to replace lost items and help ease a child’s transition back into the community.

-Where the outbreak began in early 2014, we continue to provide our partners with medical equipment and supplies, and our largest shipment to date of 40,000 lbs. of PPE will be distributed to over 180 health facilities.
-The shipment also contains more than 15,000 liters of bleach which will support ChildFund International, our partner in Guinea, working with health clinics, health posts and community health workers to maintain infection prevention and control standards and to rebuild community trust in the healthcare system.
+In Guinea, provide our partners with medical equipment and supplies, including thousands of PPE distributed to over 180 health facilities.
+Thousands of liters of bleach were delivered to ChildFund International, our partner in Guinea, working with health clinics, health posts and community health workers to maintain infection prevention and control standards and to rebuild community trust in the healthcare system.

 With corporate, foundation and individual donor support, AmeriCares has set in motion plans to help rebuild and strengthen health systems in West Africa that have been decimated by Ebola.